moleview/moleview/README.md

 What you can help improve MoleView :)

-- Visualizing a alrge molecule in matplotlib is still slow.
-It would be great you can make it faster.
+- Visualization of a large molecule in matplotlib is still slow.
+It would be great if we can make it faster.
 - Is it possible to make MoleView displays animation of a trajectory file that contains a number of structures?
+- Is it possible to speed up the performance using GPU?
+- It would be very great if MoleView can visualize wafefunction properties such as molecular orbitals, density, ...

 All pull requests, issues, comments and suggestions are welcome.